TrapDefense Docs

 Scanner

 Scanner is intentionally lightweight.
-It detects hidden text, HTML comments, metadata payloads, base64 instructions, and prompt injection keywords as a first-pass filter.
+It detects hidden text, HTML comments, metadata payloads, base64 instructions, and prompt injection keywords as a first-pass layer for hidden prompt payloads and content injection.

 Policy reference